-The Company ensures that communication and dissemination of information regarding the operations of the Company to shareholders, potential investors and general public is timely, accurate and continuous.

-In compliance with the requirements of Securities and Exchange Commission's rules relating to the Complaints Management Framework of the Nigerian Capital Market issued in 2015 and the directive of the Nigerian Stock Exchange issued in 2015.
-Also, the Company has put in place a Compalaints Management Framework Policy.
+The Company ensure that communication and dissemination of information regarding the operations of the Company to shareholders, potential investors and the general public is timely, accurate and continuous, In compliance with the requirements of the Securities and Exchange Commission's rules relating to the Complaints Management Framework of the Nigerian Capital Market issued in 2015 and the directive of the Nigerian Stock Exchange issued in 2015.

-The Complaint Management Framework Policy sets out the Board framework by which LASACO Assurance Plc and its Registrar will provde assistance regarding Shareholders issues and concerns.
-It also provides feedback mechanism n matters that affect shareholders.
+The Complaint Management Framework Policy set out the Board framework by which Lasaco Assurance Plc and its Registrar will provide assistance regarding Shareholders issues and concerns.
+It also provides feedback mechanism on matters that affect Shareholders.